Stochastic13/homeFinance/README.md

 3. **Be a part of bleeding edge software**.
 Tons of bugs, seriously required UI improvements, unlimited scope for improvement, cool but pointless integrations like cryptography support and an active developer - all the hallmarks of a bleeding edge software.
 4. **Spread Smile(s) and reduce plastic**.
 Guaranteed one smile per star/download/contribution.
 Make the world a happier place.
 Also, developer guarantees recycling at least 1 bottle per download/star/contribution.
 5. **Learn patience, planning for technical contingencies (what if you lose the data), perseverence and meticulousness**.
 All of these are essential life skills, and the app is created to inculcate these in young men/women of this very value-less era.
-6. **I don't care about home finances in reality as much as I care about pretending to care**.
+6. **You (the user) don't care about home finances in reality as much as you care about pretending to care**.
 Perfect app for this purpose.
 Any one wanting to double check if your maintained database is actually good/consistent/honest will give up after getting a feel of the app.
 Highly secure wool over their eyes.
 7. **This developer has actually taken pains and written all this?
 I should at least see his app.** Yes, you should.
 Definitely.

 ### Bad reasons to use this app